aratidgr8/coding-problems-js-java-py/README.md

 ## This repository is of help to anyone who is?

-- Currently preparing for coding / programming interviews
+- Currently preparing or conducting coding / programming interviews

 - Who wants to improve their problem solving / coding skills in general

+- It is also useful for someone who is trying to brush up algorithm skills